Ylianst/ESP-IQ2020/documentation/extras.md

 ![image](https://github.com/Ylianst/ESP-IQ2020/assets/1319013/65da5635-d19f-42cb-a938-febb1737da7e)

-To do this, add the folling entries under the `select` and `number` sections:
+To do this, add the following entries under the `select` and `number` sections:

 ```
 select: